george-studenko/Trivia-API/README.md

 * Change ```get_questions``` pagination to use paginate method of query.paginate() which is more efficient and simplifies it.
 * Move pagination to a helper method

-We recommend following the instructions in those files in order.
-This order will look familiar from our prior work in the course.

 ## About the Stack

 ### Backend